adamsilver/fdpb/05-an-inbox.md

 }
 ```

-## Success messages
+## Success Messages

 When the user submits the form, the selected emails will disppear from their inbox.
-When an action has been completed, telling users is simply the respectful thing to do.
+When an action has been completed, telling users that it has been completeed a respectful thing to do.
 Not doing so leaves users to wonder what happened, if at all.

-In chapter 1, we designed and constructed an error summary panel that resides at the top of the page.
+In chapter 1, “A Registration Form”, we designed and constructed an error summary panel that resides at the top of the page.
 A success message needs a similar treatment with just a few tweaks.
-First is that instead of having red colouration, it should be green which is universally associated with success.
-And the content should be ‘You successfully archived 15 emails’ or similar.
+First, is that instead of having red colouration, it should be green which is universally associated with success.
+And the content should be ‘You successfully archived 15 emails’ (or similar).

 ![Success](.)